 - Chef Dionicio Jimenez -: El Rey, 2013 Chestnut Street, (215) 563-3330, elreyrestaurant.com

-Jimenez, executive chef of Stephen Starr’s stylish Center City taqueria El Rey, entered Philadelphia’s restaurant scene through the inauspicious dish pit.
-He worked his way through the top kitchens of Marc Vetri’s eponymous dinner destination and Xochitl before landing at El Rey, where he crafts soulful but accessible renditions of Mexican home cooking, including fresh ceviches, chiles relleno and lamb mole negro.
+Jimenez, an executive chef of Stephen Starr’s stylish Center City taqueria El Rey, entered Philadelphia’s restaurant scene through the inauspicious dish pit.
+He worked his way through the top kitchens of Marc Vetri’s eponymous dinner destination and Xochitl before landing at El Rey, where he crafts soulful but accessible renditions of Mexican home cooking, including fresh ceviches, chiles relleno, and lamb mole negro.

 - Chef Juan Carlos (JC) Piña - Café Ynez, 2025 Washington Avenue, (215) 278-7579, cafeynez.com

 Born and raised in Mexico City, Piña was already handy with a knife upon arriving in Philadelphia in 2001: He cooked professionally in his home city and had mastered the Pueblan specialties taught to him by his grandmother Concepción.
-After putting in time in well-regarded kitchens Morimoto, Tinto, Parc and Pod, Piña became the chef de cuisine at Jet Wine Bar in 2010, which led to his current position at Ynez, also owned by restaurateurs Jill Weber and Evan Malone.
+After putting in time in well-regarded kitchens Morimoto, Tinto, Parc, and Pod, Piña became the chef de cuisine at Jet Wine Bar in 2010, which led to his current position Ynez, also owned by restaurateurs Jill Weber and Evan Malone.
 At this all-day cafe on the border of the Graduate Hospital and Point Breeze neighborhoods, Piña offers specialties like his hearty carnitas cemita and pollo mole, dishes inspired by his family’s cooking.
 In his free time, Piña is an avid collector of rock-and-roll vinyl.

 - Chef Adan Trinidad - Jose Pistola’s, 263 S. 15th Street, (215) 545-4101, josepistolas.com; Sancho Pistola’s, 19 W. Girard Avenue, (267) 324-3530, sanchopistolas.com; Pistola’s Del Sur, 1934 E. Passyunk Avenue, (267) 519-2329, @PistolasDelSur

-Originally from Puebla, Trinidad got an early start in professional cooking, working in Philly kitchens by the age of 15.
+Originally from Puebla, Trinidad got an early start in professional cooking, working in Philly kitchens by 15.
 By 23, he was sous chef to some of the top Latino culinary talents in the region, including Jose Garces at El Vez and Douglas Rodriguez at Alma de Cuba.
 After helping chef Richard Sandoval expand with 40 restaurants across the U.S., Trinidad returned to Philly, upping the culinary game at Joe Gunn and Casey Parker’s popular beer bar Jose Pistola’s.
-He’s since gone on to partner with Gunn and Parker for two additional projects: Sancho Pistola’s in Fishtown and the brand-new Pistola’s del Sur, an East Passyunk Avenue entry that will feature playful menu items like Mexican-inspired pizza.
+He’s since gone on to partner with Gunn and Parker for two additional projects: Sancho Pistola’s in Fishtown and the brand-new Pistola’s del Sur, an East Passyunk Avenue entry will feature playful menu items like Mexican-inspired pizza.

 - Chef Jose Garces - 16 and counting, garcesgroup.com

 Ecuadorean by heritage, Garces has built a pan-Latin empire from his Philadelphia home base, growing from humble beginnings into a premier chef with 16 restaurants across three states, plus the District of Columbia.
-After growing up in Chicago and cooking in both Spain and the U.S., Garces landed in Philly in 2001.
+After growing up in Chicago and cooking in Spain and the U.S., Garces landed in Philly in 2001.
 He opened Amada, his flagship Andalusian tapas restaurant in Old City, just four years later.
-Steady expansion, along with several hit cookbooks, a role on Food Network’s “Iron Chef America” and a Best Chef: Mid-Atlantic award from the James Beard Foundation would soon follow.
+Steady expansion, along with several hit cookbooks, a role on Food Network’s “Iron Chef America” and the Best Chef: Mid-Atlantic award from the James Beard Foundation would soon follow.
 These days, Garces splits his time between his many concepts; his Garces Foundation, which provides support and services to Philadelphia’s immigrant communities; Garces & Sons Coffee, where Chef Garces works with his father, who roasts all of the coffee; and Luna Farm, his 40-acre farm in Bucks County, Pennsylvania.

 - Chef Jezabel Careaga - Jezabel’s Cafe, 2536 Pine Street, (267) 519-2494, jezabelscafe.com; Jezabel’s Studio, 208 S. 45th Street, (215) 985-2725, jezabelsstudio.com At Jezabel Careaga’s friendly Fitler Square neighborhood cafe, the native of northwestern Argentina bakes some of the best empanadas in the city.
 Her entrepreneurial spirit has taken her all the way from South America to Philadelphia, where she’s made a name for herself as one of the most authentic Argentine bakers in town.
 In addition to the empanadas, served with her signature chimichurri, Careaga’s specialties include scratch-made sweets like alfajores and medialunas.
 Outside cooking, Careaga is an accomplished woodworker and designer who has built furniture and fixtures for her shops; shoppers can actually purchase original wares at her West Philly location.